Green Christian People

 George lives in Penzance, Cornwall and, having spent most of his life in London working in HR, has now embraced a retirement of sorts!
 Active in his local church, which is working towards a Green Church Kernow gold award, George also enjoys walking on the Penwith moors, landscape painting and writing poems & songs.

 Deborah Tomkins (Green Christian Co-Chair, Storm of Hope commissioning editor)

 Deborah grows organic food in her city garden, and writes about climate and sustainability.
 She supports local initiatives such as food and transport, and is involved with her local Diocesan Environmental Group.
+After an undergraduate Honours degree in French & Linguistics, she worked as an EFL dictionary writer, and also gained a Certificate in Theology.
 She lives with her family in Bristol, where she runs Bristol Climate Writers.